arditxharri/AWS-Lightsail-Instance-with-LAMP-PHP-8-Stack/README.md

-Enter a name for your instance and choose Create instance
+    5. Click on **Enter** a name for your instance and choose **Create instance**

-Wait for the instace to go into running state and access it via the IP
+    6. Wait for the instace to go into running state and access it via the IP
 ![alt text](image-5.png)

 ![alt text](image-6.png)